osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 We define a frame named mframe, relative to the world frame The world frame always exists, but other frames need to be defined.
-The mf1 frame has an offset of x=1 and y=1 with respect to the world frame.
+The model frame "mmframe" has an offset of x=1 and y=1 with respect to the world frame.
-As always, our model "Robo" has a pose.
-The pose element has a new attribute, frame, which makes this pose relative to the "mframe".
+Like in previous versions of SDF, our model "Robo" has a pose.
+The pose element has a new attribute, frame, which makes this pose relative to the "mframe" frame.
 Therefore the final pose evaluates to x=2 y=1 in the world frame.

 ~~~
     <frame name="mframe">